Lustre Configuration

 Checking Quota Utilization

-utility of project quotas which is how Taiga partitions capacity.
+utility of project quotas, which is how Taiga partitions capacity.
 To see your usage vs. your quota, change into your allocation directory and run df

 with the -h